OpenSourceWorkflow/generator-kickstart/docs/css-codestyle.md

     color: red;
   }

-  // use linebreaks to separat blocks a {
+  // use linebreaks to seperate blocks a {
     color: blue; // alphabetical order
     font-size: 1rem;